coin-or/coin-or.github.io/pages/developer/developer_introduction.md

   * A rebase can make it more difficult to resolve conflicts, since it applies each of your local commits, one by one.
 Each of these commits could potentially cause a conflict, which needs to be resolved, one by one.
-If this process is too arduous it is easy to abort and do a merge instaead.
+If this process is too arduous it is easy to abort and do a merge instead.

 To do a pull with rebase, one can execute the command
 ```